georgesittas/jobshop-scheduling/README.md

 This project contains the solutions to various search problems, including some constraint satisfaction problems, implemented in [ECLiPSe](https://en.wikipedia.org/wiki/ECLiPSe) Prolog.
-These problems were given as assignments for the course Logic Programming ([YS05](http://cgi.di.uoa.gr/~takis/ys05.html)), NKUA, and they all received perfect scores.
+These problems were given as assignments for the course Logic Programming ([YS05](http://cgi.di.uoa.gr/~takis/ys05.html)), NKUA.
 A brief description for each problem follows:

 ### Matrices